 NY BBB Charity Accountability Program

-Q. Why did the New York Metro BBB Foundation decide to develop a seal program?
+Q. Why did the Metro New York BBB Foundation decide to develop a seal program?

-A. The goal of the New York Metro BBB Foundation seal program is to offer a highly visible accountability tool that will help inform donors, will assist charities in establishing their commitment to ethical practices, and will encourage greater confidence in giving.
+A. The goal of the Metro New York BBB Foundation seal program is to offer a highly visible accountability tool that will help inform donors, assist charities in establishing their commitment to ethical practices, and encourage greater confidence in giving.
 Many, if not most, Americans have trouble finding the information they need to evaluate charities and make decisions about giving.
 A detailed donor expectations survey of 2,003 Americans commissioned by the Wise Giving Alliance in the spring of 2001 found that 70% of adult Americans said it was difficult to tell whether a charity soliciting their contribution is legitimate.
 Public attention on charity accountability has grown in recent years, particularly in the wake of September 11th and a series of high profile charity scandals.
 In turn, charities themselves are seeking credible means to ensure donors that they operate ethically and in accordance with donor intentions.
 Moreover, there have been numerous requests from charities over the years to be able to advise donors that they meet BBB standards.

 Q. Why are there two versions of the seal?

 A. Each Better Business Bureau has the opportunity to offer the same seal to their local charities.
 The set of standards under which each Better Business Bureau conducts a review are the same, as is the seal.
 The primary difference is a geographical indicator noted by the website address near the bottom of the seal.